vlgiitr/Group-Level-Emotion-Recognition/README.md

 8. `AlignedFaces_Extractor_Train.ipynb` and `AlignedFaces_Extractor_Test.ipynb` contains code to apply similarity transform to faces extracted from images using MTCNN model.

-9. `Calculator_NumberOfFaces` contains code to find the number of faces covering a certain percentage of `emotiw` dataset.
+9. `Calculator_NumberOfFaces.ipynb` contains code to find the number of faces covering a certain percentage of `emotiw` dataset.

-10. `GlobalCNN_DenseNet161_EmotiC_lr001` is code for the Global DenseNet-161 model trained on the EmotiC dataset.
+10. `GlobalCNN_DenseNet161_EmotiC_lr001.py` is code for the Global DenseNet-161 model trained on the EmotiC dataset.

 ## 4. Dataset Folder Overview